gowrav/gowrav.github.io/_posts/2020-10-2-rules-of-engagement.md

 Don't pull any kind of stunts.
 There will be plenty of situations where you will feel like doing something incredibly poetic, like writing a letter, showing up at her door unannounced, sending flowers and what not.
 These are all great ways of expressing yourself but before sex these are desperation moves no matter how reasonable they feel.

-I advocate doing this when you truly have power.,ie you had sex with this pursuit or when you are engaged.
+I advocate doing this when you truly have power.,ie when you are engaged.

 Yeah stupid.!! the rules apply for your whole life..!!
 **Its less to do with finding women to sleep with, but about finding yourself.**